superluminar-io/workshop/content/summary/_index.md

 ## Superwerker Setup Checklist

-Now that you have finished the installation of superwerker and completed the labs, you should have the following features in places:
+Now that you have finished the installation of superwerker and completed the labs, you should have the following features in place:

 - An AWS root account that is set up and protected with multi-factor authentification (MFA)
 - Secure and central access to your AWS environment via AWS Single Sign-on